pathogenwatch-oss/amr-search/README.md

 * Docker (Optional: Git for building from master with version tags)
 * Runs on any OS supported by Docker.

-1. Download the code as a zip bundle, e.g. for the lastest code use the example below, or take a specific release from # Alternatively, pick a specific release from (releases)[https://github.com/ImperialCollegeLondon/cgps-paarsnp/releases].
+1. Download the code as a zip bundle, e.g. for the lastest code use the example below.
+Alternatively, pick a specific release from (releases)[/releases].
 Alternatively, you can `git clone https://github.com/ImperialCollegeLondon/cgps-paarsnp.git`.

 ```
 wget https://github.com/ImperialCollegeLondon/cgps-paarsnp/archive/master.zip